 My Grandmother Put Me Through College — Where My Pain Really Started to Show.

-And while I still bleed burnt orange to this day as a Texas Longhorn, my time in school was mostly just fertile ground for all of my suppressed pain to remain in deep denial, away from myself and anyone else who might see how devastatingly sad and scared and alone I was inside.
+And while I still bleed burnt orange to this day as a UT Austin graduate, my time in college was mostly just fertile ground for all of my insecurities and suppressed pain to express itself on anyone who came close enough to see just how devastatingly sad, scared and alone I was.

 Scott McElroy-and-granny-executive-coaching

-Became a Father at 22, Started a Business at 23 — and Met My Bio Mother at 24.
+Fatherhood at 22, Married Entrepreneur at 23 — and I Met My Biological Mom at 24.

-And while all of these things happened in such a way that truly led to a lot of genuine pain and suffering for me and everyone else involved (my wife & my children chief among them), they also were all such beautiful and invaluable experiences in my life.
+And while all of these things happened in a way that truly led to so much genuine suffering for me and everyone else involved, they also were all such beautiful, invaluable experiences in my life.

-Though I didn’t have any real professional identity, experience or direction after college, I did have some money that my Grandmother had left me and I did have an insatiable need to prove to everyone how smart and special I was (since deep-down I was actually deeply hurting).
+Though I didn’t have any real professional identity after college, I did have some money that my Grandmother had left me and I did have an insatiable need to prove to everyone how smart and special I was (to make up for how lost & alone I felt).

-And since I was in Austin, one of the startup capitals of the world, I didn’t think too long about pushing way too many of chips in the center of the table chasing fairy tales and press clippings and something about the moon. (ouch + lesson learned) And sure - while I love parts of that for me - starting a company and risking lots of money to prove something to your Dad that abandoned you isn’t something I recommend.
+And since Austin is one of the startup capitals of the world, I didn’t think too long about pushing way too many chips in the center of the table chasing a fairy tale story and some press clippings.
+And while I love parts of that for me - starting a company and risking lots of money to prove something to your parents that abandoned you / did their best at the time simply isn’t something that I recommend.

-And perhaps most of all, it was her that remained steady and patient and committed while I struggled personally and professionally at seemingly every step of the way.
-Without her - not only would there be no success story to write of or invaluable service to provide others, there also simply wouldn’t be my favorite part of this story at all.
+And perhaps most of all, it was her that remained steady and patient and committed while I struggled at seemingly every step of the way.
+Without her - not only would there be no success story to write of or invaluable service to provide others — there also simply wouldn’t be my favorite part of the whole story at all.

 Scott McElroy-and-wife-jenna-executive-coaching